aalemayhu/jamstack-oslo/README.md

 ### Chat

 As mentioned above we a have a [Discord][0] server setup for real-time interactions.
-It's like Slack but better :wink: Another reason to join is all of the notes on the upcoming events are recorded there.
+We have a chat channel [#planning][8] which is the coordination point for inviting speakers.
+We share notes and progress in there.
+If you like to stay up to date then this is the right place for you.

 ### Misc

 If you are old school then feel free to reach out on [Email](mailto:alexander@alemayhu.com?subject=JAMstack-Oslo).

-If you prefer issues you can open up one [here](https://github.com/JAMstack-Oslo/org-website/issues).
+If you prefer GitHub issues you can open up one [here](https://github.com/JAMstack-Oslo/org-website/issues).

 ## Notes from previous meetings